mtempleheald/mtempleheald.github.io/experience/aqa.md

 * independent cross-site test team
 * internal infrastructure team

+🔑 Azure - BizTalk - C# - .NET - MSSQL - Oracle - Agile - Scrum - DevOps - SOAP - REST - JSON - XML - IIS - SpecFlow

 ## AQA - Electronic coursework mark submission (development)
 📆 *2015 – 2016*

 💡 Electronic marking is a key component of exam processing, faster and more reliable than traditional marking.
 Provide a customer facing web application for coursework mark capture to allow us to diversify our online marking portfolio.

 * Delivered by a third party supplier as part of a waterfall project, significant work required prior to production release.
 * Reworked all aspects of the application to ensure that it met business requirements including:
     * authentication mechanism involving token exchange with bespoke applications and active directory
     * rewriting key sampling algorithm for multiple execution, improving performance and supportability
     * fixing UI performance issues caused by the use of inefficient queries and unnecessary caching.

+🔑 Oracle - APEX - Integration - Performance Tuning

 ## AQA - Electronic coursework mark submission (performance testing)